 How Does Fracking Work?

 A vertical well is drilled into the ground until it reaches penetrable shale layers.
 The digging will eventually reach layers of shale with small gaps and fissures rich with natural gasses, at which point the digging will begin in a horizontal direction into the rock.
 The digging is now at an angle parallel to the ground and usually between 7,000 and 12,000 feet deep.
-4-6 wells can be dug on one pad or site, depending on the amount of gasses in the rock below.
+4-6 wells can be dug on one pad or site, depending on the number of gasses in the rock below.

 To protect the well from collapse, the well will be surrounded by a steel casing.
 If the drilling goes past the aquifer, it will be surrounded by both steel and concrete for further stabilization.